-Contrary to conservative rhetoric, the truth is America would not have been possible without immigrants.
-Indeed, immigrants not only helped build what Ronald Reagan once famously called a “shining city upon a hill”—they’ve sustained it.
-And no amount of bluster will ever change that.
+America would not have been possible without immigrants.
+Immigrants not only helped build what Ronald Reagan once famously called a “shining city upon a hill”—they have sustained it.
+No amount of conservative bluster will ever change that.

 Immigrants, regardless of status, introduce specialized skills.
 In fact, some of America’s most profitable and celebrated companies, including Budweiser and McDonald’s, were either founded by immigrants or offspring of immigrants.